bkane2/information-retrieval/README.md

 $ (information-retrieval:rerank text :n 1 :documents '("Sentence one."
 "Sentence two."))
 ```

+API mode is currently not supported for this function.

 ### Retrieving and reranking
 The `retrieve+rerank` function combines `retrieve` and `rerank` to select a list of the `n-candidate` most similar documents, and then the `n-result` top documents after reranking.
 The other keyword arguments should be the same as the `retrieve` function.